GEM PhD Fellows

 EU Democratic Deficit and the Transnational Civic Culture: a Theoretical Approach

-Petar is a PhD candidate in the GEM PhD School, Erasmus Mundus Joint Doctorate on Globalization, the EU and Multilateralism based at the Université Libre de Bruxelles and with expectations to attend the Department of Political Science at LUISS University in Rome and Boston University over the following three years.
+Petar is a PhD candidate in Political Theory and Political Science in the GEM PhD School, the Erasmus Mundus Joint Doctorate on Globalization, the EU and Multilateralism based at the Université Libre de Bruxelles and at LUISS University in Rome.
+Currently he is conducting research at the University of Oxford with affiliations to St Antony's College, the European Studies Centre (ESC) and the Department of Politics and International Relations.

-Petar has worked as teaching assistant at the Humanistic Studies of the Univeristy of Donja Gorica in Montenegro, as project manager at the Centre for European Integration of the Belgrade Open School and has founded and contributed to the development of several NGOs.
+He has worked as teaching assistant at the Humanistic Studies of the Univeristy of Donja Gorica in Montenegro, as project manager at the Centre for European Integration of the Belgrade Open School and has founded and contributed to the development of several NGOs in the Western Balkans and the EU.
 His research interests include political theory, European studies and moral philosophy.PDF

 "(Un) Globalizing Civil Society - When the boomerang rebounds" - Transnational Advocacy Networks and Women's Groups in post-conflict Burundi and Liberia: A comparative study